Linear-Cost Covariance Functions for Gaussian Random Fields: Introduction

 The essence of this computationally attractive approach is a special covariance structure that we coin ``recursively low-rank.''
-Informally speaking, a matrix $A$ is recursively low-rank if it is a block-diagonal matrix plus a low-rank matrix, with such a structure recursive in the main diagonal blocks.
-The ``recursive'' part mandates that the low-rank factors share bases across levels.
-The matrix $K_{\text{h}}$ resulting from the proposed covariance function $k_{\text{h}}$ is a symmetric positive definite version of recursively low-rank matrices.
+Informally speaking, a matrix $A$ is recursively low-rank if it is a block-diagonal matrix plus a low-rank matrix, with such a structure re-occurring in each main diagonal block of the matrix.
+The ``recursive'' part mandates that the low-rank factors share the same subspace across levels.
+The matrix $K_{\rm{h}}$ resulting from the proposed covariance function $k_{\rm{h}}$ is a symmetric positive definite version of recursively low-rank matrices.
 Interesting properties of the recursively low-rank structure of $A$ include that $A^{-1}$ admits exactly the same structure, and that if $A$ is symmetric positive definite, it may be factorized as $GG^T$ where $G$ also admits the same structure, albeit not being symmetric.
 These are the essential properties that allow for the development of $O(n)$ algorithms throughout.
-Moreover, the recursively low-rank structure is carried out to the out-of-sample vector $\bm{k}_{\text{h},0}$, which makes it possible to compute inner products $\bm{k}_{\text{h},0}^T\bm{w}$ and quadratic forms $\bm{k}_{\text{h},0}^TK_{\text{h}}^{-1}\bm{k}_{\text{h},0}$ in an $O(\log n)$ cost, asymptotically lower than $O(n)$.
+Moreover, the recursively low-rank structure is carried out to the out-of-sample vector $\bm{k}_{\rm{h},0}$, which makes it possible to compute inner products $\bm{k}_{\rm{h},0}^T\bm{w}$ and quadratic forms $\bm{k}_{\rm{h},0}^TK_{\rm{h}}^{-1}\bm{k}_{\rm{h},0}$ in an $O(\log n)$ cost, asymptotically lower than $O(n)$.

 This matrix structure is closely connected to the rich literature of fast kernel approximation methods in scientific computing, reflected through a similar hierarchical framework but fine distinctions in design choices.
 A holistic design that aims at fitting the many computational components of GRF simultaneously however narrows down the possible choices and rationalizes the one that we take.
 After the presentation of the technical details, we will discuss in depth the subtle distinctions with many related hierarchical matrix approaches in Section~\ref{sec:compare.hierarchical.matrix}.